Big Data: What It Is and How to Use It

 The call center and customer service industries are filled with buzzwords.
 Omnichannel, upselling, wrap time, and first call resolution all command a large amount of attention.
-However, big data is one that seems to be taking much of the focus lately.
+However, big data seems to be taking much of the focus lately.

 What is Big Data?

-Around 2001, Gartner defined big data as data that contains greater variety and arrives in increasing volumes with ever-higher velocity.
-In layman’s terms: big data is larger, more complex data sets (especially from new data sources).
+Around 2001, Gartner defined it as data that contains greater variety and arrives in increasing volumes with ever-higher velocity.
+In layman’s terms: it is larger, more complex data sets (especially from new data sources).
 These data sets are so large that traditional data-processing software can’t handle them.
 However, this data can be used to address problems businesses haven’t been able to confront before.
 The commercial value comes from breaking down the data and analyzing it into actionable insights that form many benefits for both the customer and the company that owns the data.
 Today, users create more data that is more tracked than ever before.
 With technology reducing the costs associated with storing and processing this data, it has become easier to utilize and improve your company’s viewpoint of customer interaction.

 How Call Centers Can Use Big Data